jakobhviid/Kerberos-Server-Docker/README.md

 # How to use
 This docker-compose file show the deployment of the container As can be seen 'network_mode' has been set to "host".
 This is required for the kerberos server to function properly.
-This is a mode which only works on linux machines
+This is a mode which only works on linux hosts.

 ```
 version: "3"